-As clean water enthusiasts, one of our biggest problems we face is increasing public knowledge about water pollution issues like wastewater, stormwater, and proper water maintenance.
+As clean water enthusiasts, one of the biggest problems we face is increasing public knowledge about water pollution issues like wastewater, stormwater, and proper water maintenance.

 In water communities, we tend to define water by the way it travels from one place to another.
-The usual key factors in definition are: 1) Where the water came from.
-2) How it traveled.
-3) Where it ended up.
-4) What happened to it along the way.
+The usual key factors in the definition are:

 Here is a table about the process that defines stormwater and wastewater:

 |Starts as water that leaves your home||Starts as water that falls during a rainstorm|

 |As water leaves your home through toilets, sinks, or showers, your water is taken from your home in underground pipe systems.||As water hits the ground, that rain becomes runoff when it cannot be absorbed properly. (due to cement, asphalt, or other man-made structures).|

 |As wastewater leaves your home, it carries the things you let go down the drain (often unsustainable items, too).||As runoff flows around man-made structures, it picks up pollutants like oil, litter, or other chemicals neglected on the street.|